Mississippi State vs. Ole Miss NCAA Football Odds, Plays and Insights | November 25, 2021

 Mississippi State Stats and Trends

-- Mississippi State has seven wins against the spread in 11 games this year.
+- In Mississippi State's 11 games this year, it has seven wins against the spread.

-- The Bulldogs have an ATS record of 3-2 in their five games when favored by 1 point or more so far this season.
+- The Bulldogs have been favored by 1.5 points or more four times this season and have covered the spread in two of them.

-- Mississippi State has gone over the point total in 54.5% of its opportunities this year (six times over 11 games with a set point total).
+- Mississippi State's games this year have hit the over on six of 11 set point totals (54.5%).

-- When Mississippi State puts up more than 25.4 points, it is 6-2 against the spread and 6-2 overall.
+- Mississippi State is 6-2 against the spread and 6-2 overall this season when the team records more than 25.4 points.

-- Mississippi State is 6-3 against the spread and 6-3 overall when the team amasses over 429.6 yards.
+- Mississippi State is 6-3 against the spread and 6-3 overall when the team picks up more than 429.6 yards.

-- The Bulldogs have 15 giveaways this season, while the Rebels have 20 takeaways .
+- The Bulldogs have turned the ball over 15 times this season, five fewer than the Rebels have forced (20).

 - Find the latest spread and moneyline odds for Mississippi State at SISportsbook.